xuuhan/HXPhotoBrowser/README.md

 # HXPhotoBrowser

-* A picture browser that simulates progressive loading
+* A photo browser that simulates progressive loading

 * Based on SDWebImage